JuliaAI/DataScienceTutorials.jl/README.md

 ### 👨🏻‍🔧 Modifying an existing tutorial

 * Find the corresponding Julia script in `_literate` and fix it in a PR.
-* Ensure it works and renders properly as explained in [this section](#👀-visualise-modifications-locally).
+* Ensure it works and renders properly as explained below.

 ### ✨ Add a new tutorial